episodehunter/episodehunter/packages/scheduler/readme.md

 # show-delegator

-Delegator for show updator and insertions
+Delegator for show update and insertions